ChicoState/djsongmatch-ux/phaseIII/README.md

 ![User-Perceived Difficulty for
 Tasks](diff-ratings-stacked-bar-chart.png)

-Qualitative findings from the user studies identified that participants commonly read the tooltips describing the song parameters (Energy, Danceability, Loudness) before interacting with the sliders or buttons.
+Qualitative findings from the user studies identified that a common first action for users is to export our app's documentation and help screens.
+Three participants read the tooltips describing the song parameters (Energy, Danceability, Loudness) before interacting with the sliders or buttons.
 One user also interacted with the "Help" button before interacting with the main slider and button content.
-A common first action for users is to explore our app's documentation and help screens.
+Users also self-reported that they found these areas of documentation to be helpful for the understanding.

 Four participants did not interact with the sliders in Task 1.
 Some participants commented that the sliders felt like a distraction